postkevone/ankionandroid/README.md

 apt update && apt upgrade
 ```
 ・Install the andronix app<br/>
-・Install modded manjaro (it costs 2$ but this tutorial should also work with free version)<br/>
+・Install modded manjaro (it costs 2$ but this tutorial should also work with the free version as well)<br/>
 ・Paste the token into Termux and wait until the download is completed<br/>
 ・Start androjaro
 ```